 Unless you have gobs of time, you must pick and choose carefully and try not to see it all.
 Los Angeles is best absorbed with multiple trips.
 You have to look at Los Angeles under a microscope rather than from afar.
 Only then does its beauty become visible and once you begin to examine the “details” of Los Angeles, this incredible city really comes to life.

-For a city of this size, Los Angeles has a relatively small downtown area, and overall the buildings are not nearly as tall as one might expect (although it does boast the two tallest buildings west of the Mississippi River).
+For a city of this size, Los Angeles has a relatively small downtown area, and overall the buildings are not nearly as tall as one might expect (although it does boast two of the three tallest buildings in California).
 In fact tourists who visit Los Angeles for the first time often mistake the tall buildings along Wilshire Blvd in the Westwood area off the 405 or downtown.
 Do not make this mistake.
 When Los Angelino’s refer to “the Valley”, they are speaking of the San Fernando Valley which is the vast artery of streets and cities that is situated just north of downtown Los Angeles.

 Los Angeles has culture, superb beaches (when they are not overflowing with people), great surfing, excellent weather, an incredible variety of restaurants, world-class museums, the television & movie industry, huge ports, massive freeways, the aerospace industry, esoteric districts, & plenty of shopping.
 Also, Los Angeles maintains two major ports.